csantiago132/cassette/README.md

 * `autoplayDelayInSeconds`: a number value that represents the number of seconds to wait until beginning autoplay.
 Will be ignored if `autoplay` is false. **0** by default. *NOTE:* Delay is managed by `setTimeout` and is therefore inexact.
 If you need to time an autoplay exactly, find a different module that uses the [WebAudio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) for playback (or fork this one!).

 * `gapLengthInSeconds`: a number value that represents the number of seconds to wait at the end of a track before beginning the next one in the playlist.
 Not applicable for manually-initiated skip. **0** by default. *NOTE:* Like `autoplayDelayInSeconds`, this delay is inexact.

-* `hideBackSkip`: a boolean value that if true disables the back skip button by hiding it from view. **false** by default.

-* `hideForwardSkip`: a boolean value that if true disables the forward skip button by hiding it from view. **false** by default.

 * `disableSeek`: a boolean value that if true prevents seeking. **false** by default.